 A good mattress is an essential part of any luxury hotel room.
 That means luxury hotels have considerable experience with selecting mattresses that promote a good night of sleep.
 It can be worth considering what these hotels are using as you shop for your own mattress.

 However, there isn’t any standard type of mattress that luxury hotels use more often than others.
 Rather, each one of these hotels has its own solution to the question of the best mattress.
-It's hard to say exactly which mattress companies each hotel uses, or if they use brand names like Helix, Layla or Nectar Mattress, but here are typical luxury hotel mattress constructions.
+It's hard to say exactly which mattress companies each hotel uses, or if they use brand names like Helix, Layla or Casper Mattress, but here are typical luxury hotel mattress constructions.

 For example, Hilton utilizes an advanced version of the traditional box spring.
 Its mattresses have an added coil support and a patented quilted design to improve circulation and reduce restlessness while sleeping.